LTW-GCR-CSOC/csoc-installation-scripts/README.md

 It is a work in progress.

-Once you download the shell scripts,to run use the following command,
+Once you download the shell script,run the script using following command,
-      bash ./filename.sh
+      bash ./honeypots.sh

 To view the Cowrie Log Viewer,visit port 5000 of your IP address